Rare Earth Elements

 Where on Earth?

-Currently, China supplies the majority of REEs.
+Currently, the majority of REEs are supplied by China.
 Mine productions exist in Brazil, India, Malaysia, Russia, and the United States.
 Cerium and lanthanum, the most plentiful of the rare earth group, make up about 50 and 25 percent of world production, respectively.
 Thus, to meet demand, mining activities are expanding in countries like Canada, Australia, and the US.
-Additionally, in Greenland and other Arctic areas REEs (as well as oil, gas, and minerals) are now accessible due to the recent retreat of sea ice caused by climate change.
+Additionally, in Greenland and other Arctic areas REEs (as well as oil, gas, and minerals) are now accessible due to recent retreat of sea ice caused by climate change.
 Various countries vie for control of these resources.
 Manganese modules are another potential source of REEs.
 The modules are deposited on sea beds.
 Thus, they are difficult to retrieve.
-Currently, Japan is developing new techniques to harvest deep-sea nodules.
+Currently, Japan is developing new techniques to harvest the deep sea nodules.

 Recycling

-Recycling of REEs holds promise to satisfy demand.
+Recycling of REEs hold promise to satisfy demand.
 As a result, the US Geologic Survey and the Department of Interior continue research on how to reclaim and recycle these crucial elements.

-Note: This article was originally published in an Earth Systems newsletter in 2013 and written by Margaret Lange.
+Note: This article was originally published in an Earth Systems newsletter in 2013.
 It has been re-edited for the web.